hdShang/arxiv-daily/docs/cs-RO/2025-05-16/papers/250511495v1-bracing-for-impact-robust-humanoid-push-recovery-and-locomotion-with.md

 ---
 layout: default
-title: Bracing for Impact: Robust Humanoid Push Recovery and Locomotion with Reduced Order Models
+title: "Bracing for Impact: Robust Humanoid Push Recovery and Locomotion with Reduced Order Models"
 ---

 # Bracing for Impact: Robust Humanoid Push Recovery and Locomotion with Reduced Order Models